 You will want to place your fluorescent posters at all the major intersections within a 2-to-5-mile radius of the escape point and at any locations where you’ve had possible sightings.
 Make sure they are as far above your head as possible for maximum visibility for drivers passing by.
 Use duct tape (on the back of the poster) to secure the poster to a post or pole.

 Do Not Post Flyers That People Can’t Read: Flyers that are scribbled with handwriting on lined paper are not readable from a distance.
 They also curl up and are not visible with the slightest moisture.
-To increase the odds that you will recover your lost pet, create giant fluorescent posters with the message REWARD LOST DOG (or CAT or PARROT) and use your white flyers to convey a two-word description of your pet (breed, size, and/or coat color).
-The only message that is clearly visible on this flyer (below) to drivers passing by is two words: “LOST” and “PLEASE.”
+To increase the odds that you will recover your lost pet, create giant fluorescent posters with the message PLEASE HELP!!
+LOST DOG (or CAT or PARROT) and use your white flyers to convey a very brief description of your pet (breed, size, and/or coat color).

 Don’t forget to examine your posters and flyers frequently and replace the ones that are missing or damaged.